isc-projects/stork/docs/install.rst

 .. note::

    The installation procedure will create 3 Docker images: `stork_webui`, `stork_server` and `postgres`.
+   The PostgreSQL database schema will be automatically migrated to the latest version required by the Stork server process.

    If you run unit-tests, also `stork-ui-pgsql` image will be created.
 The installation procedure assumes those images are fully under Stork control.
 If there are existing images, they will be overwritten.